nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-10-20-configuring-visual-studio-2010-team-foundation-server-on-vista-in-12-minutes/index.md

 ---
 title: Configuring Visual Studio 2010 Team Foundation Server on Vista in 12 minutes
+description: "Master the setup of Visual Studio 2010 Team Foundation Server on Vista in just 12 minutes!
+Streamline your development process with this quick guide."
 date: 2009-10-20
 creator: Martin Hinshelwood
 id: "83"